-- 4. Demonstrate that no finding has been entered into a state nurse aide registry or by any other professional licensing body concerning abuse, neglect, exploitation, mistreatment of residents or misappropriation of property. - 5.
-Maintain a current American Heart Association CPR BLS Certification for Health Care Provider for entire duration of the program. - 6.
-The school recommends obtaining the pneumonia and meningitis vaccines.
-These immunizations are not required, but they are recommended for your safety and the safety of patients. - 7.
-The approved Standard College student uniform is required to be worn in all clinical facilities where working as a student. - 8.
+- 7. The approved Standard College student uniform is required to be worn in all clinical facilities where working as a student. - 8.
 Timely finalize the registration process by submitting the required financial aid documents and/or making the appropriate tuition payments.